So you are managing a project, you have a budget and you are spending lots of money, but do you really know how well your project is performing?

-To accurately understand where your project is at you need to define 2 things before you start, they are :
+To accurately understand where your project is at, you need to define 2 things before you start.

-What are you delivering as part of this project.
-This could be as simple as managing a % complete for the whole project or breaking the project down into smaller deliverable elements which could have a range of different measures e.g. If your project was to deliver a new Road you may have multiple deliverables :
+What are you delivering as part of this project?
+This could be as simple as managing a % complete for the whole project or breaking the project down into smaller deliverable element, which could have a range of different measures.
+For example, if your project was to deliver a new road you may have multiple deliverables:

 The above table defines the amount of physical work we have to do to complete the project.